Have questions? We're here.

 Option 2 – Morning experience: The Beara Peninsula

 The Ring of Beara, located on Bantry’s neighbor, the Beara Peninsula, is one of the region’s top three scenic drives, known for its rugged and less touristy charm.
-This 128-kilometer route, including the renowned Beara Way, offers a journey through some of Ireland’s most striking landscapes.
-Encounter a dramatic coastline where the Atlantic Ocean crashes against steep cliffs, creating breathtaking views.
+This 128-kilometer route, including the renowned Beara Way, journeys through some of Ireland’s most striking landscapes.
+You encounter a dramatic coastline where the Atlantic Ocean crashes against cliffs, creating breathtaking views.
 The route is flanked by sharp-featured mountains and intricate rock formations, with exposed and contorted strata presenting a geologist’s dream.
 Scenic detours lead to hidden gems such as ancient stone circles, secluded beaches, and picturesque villages like Eyeries, known for its brightly painted houses.
-Time permitting, visit the quaint village of Allihies, famous for its copper-mining history, offering stunning vistas of Beara’s lakes and valleys.
+Time permitting, you visit the quaint village of Allihies, famous for its copper-mining history, offering stunning vistas of Beara’s lakes and valleys.
 With its wild beauty and diverse scenery, the Ring of Beara promises an unforgettable adventure for those seeking a truly authentic and rugged Irish experience.

 Option 3 – Full-day experience: Ring of Kerry

 No, this is not a real ring, although its presence is gold for the local economy, as a day spent driving the Ring of Kerry is the touchstone against which all other beauty spots in Ireland are measured.
 The Iveragh Peninsula is a magical place full of myths and legends.
-This landscape of sandstone hills, wooded valleys and pristine lakes has inspired poets and authors to pen many a lament.
+This landscape of sandstone hills, wooded valleys, and pristine lakes has inspired poets and authors to pen many a lament.
 A photographer’s dream, the region is dotted with quaint towns and villages.
 Its lands have been carved into a series of mountain passes that whisper their story as you follow the trail of the Ring of Kerry.

 Day 9: Cork